The Motion Picture Licensing Corporation Agreement

 Film and television have long been mechanisms for promoting U.S. policy priorities and nurturing cross-cultural understanding.

-This license grants embassies access to thousands of classic and contemporary titles to promote dialogue on core American policy priorities, such as rule of law, freedom of the press, women’s rights, religious freedom, human rights, civil society and more.
+This license grants posts access to thousands of classic and contemporary titles to promote dialogue on core American policy priorities, such as rule of law, freedom of the press, women’s rights, religious freedom, human rights, civil society and more.
 Over 1,000 film production/distribution companies are covered under the agreement.

 How to Determine if a Film Can Be Screened